yoozzeek/company-x-test-task-1/README.md

 * `/v1/auth/login`: Authorizes user and returns JWT token.
 * `/v1/auth/register`: Creates user with email and password.
 * `/v1/users`: Returns list of all users if request has valid jwt token.

+### API Docs

+Check API docs in Swagger UI that is available at http://127.0.0.1:3000/docs

 ## Installation
 The app requires you have `Postgres` database installed and running.